Tummy Tuck

-Tummy tuck surgery is one of several plastic surgery procedures popular today.
+Tummy tuck surgery is one of several popular plastic surgery procedures today.
 Among women whose tummies have excess skin, fat, or muscle weakness after pregnancy or weight gain, it can be life-changing.
-Many women can diet and exercise to help reduce their abdominal bulge while for many it just isn’t enough.
-Once the skin and muscle layer has been stretched with pregnancy, the elasticity of the tissues may not be able to rebound to pre-pregnancy proportions.
-With the advances in weight loss surgery (gastric bypass and banding) Dr. Proffitt sees the effects of loose skin and lax abdominal walls.
+Many women can diet and exercise to help reduce their abdominal bulge, but it isn’t enough for many.

 2023 Best Tummy Tuck Award Winner | Lagniappe Readers Choice Awards